Image

 Indicator

-As of June 29th, 2023 Mark Creek Water System is currently the Water Supply for Kimberley and Forest Crowne.
+As of March 27th, 2025 Mark Creek Water System is currently the Water Supply for Kimberley.

 Indicator